OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 16

-        <p class="jekyll-theme-minimal scene-class-attr-comment">When adaptive sampling is turned on, it's possible that a tile may be mis-classified as having converged before it has actually converged.
+        <p class="scene-class-attr-comment">When adaptive sampling is turned on, it's possible that a tile may be mis-classified as having converged before it has actually converged.
 This manifests itself as square 8x8 artifacts in the final image.
 The higher this value, the less the chance of this happening.</p>

     </p>